-The most elaborate in Las Vegas, Neverland Chapel has sprung back to life after being vacant since the death of the former resident Michael Jackson.
+The most elaborate in Las Vegas, Neverland Chapel has sprung back to life after being vacant since the death of the former resident, Michael Jackson.
 Previously discussed renovations have been completed.
-The owner first re-opened the property in June of 2012 to host the Embassy of and consulates of Monaco in the US, and local dignitaries including Steve Wynn, Sig Rogich and others.
+The property saw the inauguration of its new era in June of 2012, hosting the Embassy and consulates of Monaco in the US, with local dignitaries including Steve Wynn, Sig Rogich and others.

 Once the home of many priceless works of art in the Michael Jackson collection, Neverland Chapel’s main entrance was a false door, perhaps designed to fool aspiring thieves.
 The entrance has been opened and the massive mediaeval door will be a striking welcome to guests.